 In Section \ref{Arithmetic Preliminaries}, we introduce the Selmer groups which are the main object of study in this paper.
 These Selmer groups are defined for a set of data which arises from an ordinary Galois representation.
 Actually, to be precise, the Selmer group that we consider is called the strict Selmer group in Greenberg's terminology \cite{G89}.
 We will also introduce another variant of the Selmer group (called the Greenberg Selmer group) and an appropriate Selmer complex closely related to the strict Selmer group we are working with.
 In Section \ref{pi-submodules of dual Selmer groups}, we will prove our main theorems for the strict Selmer groups.
 But it will follow from the discussion of Section \ref{Arithmetic Preliminaries} that all our main results also hold for the Greenberg Selmer group and the Selmer complex.
 In Section \ref{Miscellaneous}, we will apply our main results to study the variation of the $\pi$-primary submodules of the dual Selmer groups of the specializations of a big Galois representation.
 When the $p$-adic Lie extension is of dimension 2, we will also apply our main results to study the variation of the $\M_H(G)$-property of the dual Selmer groups.

-\begin{ack} Much of this work was written up when the author was a Postdoctoral fellow at the GANITA Lab at the University of Toronto.
+\begin{ack} A significant portion of this work was written up when the author was a Postdoctoral fellow at the GANITA Lab at the University of Toronto.
 He would like to acknowledge the hospitality and conducive working conditions provided by the GANITA Lab and the University of Toronto while this work was in progress.
-The author will also like to thank Otmar Venjakob for answering his question on the asymptotic formulas.
+The author would also like to thank Otmar Venjakob for answering his question on the asymptotic formulas.
 The author is also supported by the National Natural Science Foundation of China under the Research Fund for International Young Scientists (Grant No: 11550110172). \end{ack}